Max Christie: 2024–25

-Dallas Mavericks (2025–present)
+2024–25 season

 On February 2, 2025, Christie was traded alongside Anthony Davis and a 2029 first-round pick to the Dallas Mavericks in exchange for Luka Dončić, Maxi Kleber and Markieff Morris.
 The Mavericks additionally traded a 2025 second-round pick to the Utah Jazz, who also acquired Jalen Hood-Schifino and a 2025 second-round pick from the Lakers.
-Over the remainder of the season he increased his scoring to 11.2 points per game while shooting 36.4% on threes and playing 30 minutes a game.
-Playing for the Mavs during the 2024-2025 season, his season-high was 23.
+Over the remainder of the 2024–25 season he increased his scoring to 11.2 points per game while shooting 36.4% on threes and playing 30 minutes a game.
+His highest scoring game for the Mavericks in 2025 was 23.

+2025–26 season

+Christie averaged 12.8 points a game over the first 20 games of the season while shooting 47% from three-point shots and playing in every game.
+Between January 18 and 25, Christie had four straight 20 point scoring games, including a game against the New York Knicks in which he made a career-high eight three-pointers.

 National team career

 Christie represented the United States at the 2019 FIBA Under-16 Americas Championship in Brazil.
 He averaged 9.5 points and 3.3 rebounds per game, helping his team win the gold medal.